openwisp/openwisp-docs/general/architecture.rst

     Javascript library for network graph visualization.

 - :doc:`OpenWISP Firmware Upgrader </firmware-upgrader/index>`: Firmware
-  upgrade solution for OpenWRT with possibility to add support for other embedded OSes.
+  upgrade solution for OpenWrt with possibility to add support for other embedded OSes.
 Provides features like automatic retry for network failures, mass upgrades, REST API and more.
 - :doc:`OpenWISP RADIUS </user/radius>`: provides a web interface to a